-Smartphones are expensive — you wouldn’t want to spend hundreds of dollars on one and end up with a scratched screen.
-Many people still buy screen protectors to protect those screens, but they’ve become less necessary.
+Smartphones are expensive — you wouldn’t want to spend up to $1,000 or more and end up with a scratched screen.
+Many people still buy screen protectors to protect their purchase, but are they still necessary with modern display advancements?

 Screen Protectors 101

-A screen protector is a sheet of clear plastic you adhere to your smartphone’s screen.
-The plastic is cut to fit the exact shape of your device along with holes for buttons and the speaker —that’s why you buy different screen protectors for different devices.
+A screen protector is simply a sheet of clear plastic or very thin glass that you adhere to your smartphone’s screen.
+The protector is cut to fit the exact shape of your device along with cutouts in the appropriate places —that’s why you buy different screen protectors for different devices.

 To apply a screen protector, you generally clean your device’s screen with a microfiber cloth, apply a bit of soapy water to the screen protector, and then press it on top of the screen.
-You need to position the protector properly so it fits, and you also need to ensure the screen protector is applied flat on the screen.
-You wouldn’t want any unsightly bubbles or cracks appearing under the protector.
+You can use a squeegee tool to push out the water and bubbles, leaving a perfectly flat surface that should make the protector invisible.

 Gorilla Glass Explained

-Screen protectors change the experience of using your smartphone’s touch screen — they may seem softer or more grippy.
-Placing another sheet of plastic between you and the screen will change how your device’s screen looks, especially if the screen protector discolors over time.
-A screen protector may pick up unsightly scratches that wouldn’t have actually scratched your smartphone’s screen.
+Placing a sheet of plastic or thin glass between you and the screen can subtly change how your device’s screen looks, especially if the screen protector discolors over time.
+And since screen protectors are not as tough as Gorilla Glass or Ceramic Shield, they pick up unsightly scratches that wouldn’t have actually scratched your smartphone’s screen.

 So, When Do You Need a Screen Protector?

-Some common materials can scratch Gorilla Glass.
-The biggest culprit is sand — if you go to the beach and end up with some sand in your pocket, that sand can rub against your smartphone’s glass screen and scratch it.
-Hard rocks work similarly — if you drop your smartphone on the ground and it skids along concrete or rocks, there’s a good chance its display will be scratched (among other damage).
-Other types of glass, rare metals, and very-hard materials like diamonds can also scratch a Gorilla Glass screen.
+Some common materials can scratch any smartphone display.
+One of the biggest things to watch out for is sand, it’s surprisingly hard.
+If you go to the beach and end up with some sand in your pocket, that sand can rub against your smartphone’s glass screen and scratch it.
+Unsurprisingly, hard rocks work similarly.
+Other types of glass, rare metals, and very-hard materials like diamonds can also scratch a Gorilla Glass or Ceramic Shield display.